xNul/chat-llama-discord-bot/README.md

 - **Windows only**: Install Build Tools for Visual Studio 2019 [here](https://learn.microsoft.com/en-us/visualstudio/releases/2019/history#release-dates-and-build-numbers), remember to checkmark "Desktop development with C++", and add the `cl` compiler to the environment.
 - **Linux only**: Run the command `sudo apt install build-essential`.

-Finally, open `modules/GPTQ_loader.py` and replace the line `make_quant(model, layers, wbits, groupsize, faster=faster_kernel, kernel_switch_threshold=kernel_switch_threshold)` with `make_quant(model, layers, wbits)`.

-### Downloading LLaMA Models
+### Downloading Normal & 8bit LLaMA Models

 1. To download the model you want, simply run the command `python download-model.py decapoda-research/llama-Xb-hf` where `X` is the size of the model you want to download like `7` or `13`.
 2. Once downloaded, you have to fix the outdated config of the model.
 Open `models/llama-Xb-hf/tokenizer_config.json` and change `LLaMATokenizer` to `LlamaTokenizer`.
 3. If you only want to run a normal or 8bit model, you're done.
-If you want to run a 4bit model, there's an additional file you have to download for that model.
-There is no central location for all of these files at the moment.
-7B can be found [here](https://huggingface.co/decapoda-research/llama-7b-hf-int4/resolve/main/llama-7b-4bit.pt).
-13B can be found [here](https://huggingface.co/decapoda-research/llama-13b-hf-int4/resolve/main/llama-13b-4bit.pt).
-30B can be found [here](https://drive.google.com/file/d/1SZXF3BZ7e2r-tJpSpCJrk8pTukuKTvTS/view?usp=sharing).
-[This one](https://huggingface.co/maderix/llama-65b-4bit/resolve/main/llama65b-4bit.pt) might work for 65B.
-4. Once downloaded, move the `.pt` file into `model/llama-Xb-hf` and you should be done.
+If you want to run a 4bit model, continue onto the next section.

+### Downloading 4bit LLaMA Models

+Running a 4bit model requires an entirely different type of model and therefore a separate download.
+Find their downloads [here](https://github.com/oobabooga/text-generation-webui/wiki/LLaMA-model#step-2-get-the-pre-converted-weights).
+If you want the 4bit 7b model, download from the converted *without* group-size torrent.
+Otherwise, download from the converted *with* group-size torrent.
+Download the folder corresponding to the model you want and place it in your `models` folder.

-### Running the LLaMA Models
+### Running the LLaMA Models with text-generation-webui

 ##### Normal LLaMA Model
 `python server.py --model llama-Xb-hf`